Tributes as ex-weightlifting champion and Sheffield shop boss dies aged 80

-Tributes as ex-weightlifting champion and and former Broomhall shop boss Joginder Singh Dosanjh dies aged 80
+Tributes as ex-weightlifting champion and former Broomhall shop boss Joginder Singh Dosanjh dies aged 80

 Tributes have been paid to a former champion weightlifter who ran a Sheffield grocers shop for over 30 years, following his death aged 80.